nhduong/nhduong.github.io/content/pages/cilab.md

         ```bash
         ssh-add C:\Users\your_username\.ssh\id_ed25519
         ```
-   - Test the SSH connection again
+   - Test the SSH connection
      ```bash
      ssh your_username@workstation_ip_address -p 1004
      ```
-     As you can see, you do not need to specify the `private key` file or password anymore!
+     As you can see, you do not need to specify password anymore!
+Similarly, you will not need to enter password when using VSCode to connect to workstations.

 > In summary,
 > - Local machines: